 Emergency stabilization units (ESUs) provide short-term housing stability for clients who are homeless or have been discharged from the hospital or jail.
-The twenty-five ESUs are located within three single room occupancy (SRO) hotels in San Francisco.
-The units are available to Full Service Partnership clients, Intensive Case Management clients and Central City Hospitality House.
+The twenty ESUs are located within several single room occupancy (SRO) hotels in San Francisco.
+The units are available to Full Service Partnership clients, Intensive Case Management clients and Central City Hospitality House's housing support staff.